Loopring/trusted_setup/participants.md

 sftp> exit
 ```

-The zip file is very large (tens of Gigabytes),  it will take quite some time to upload.
+The zip file is very large (~75GB), it will take quite some time to upload.
 If the uploading is interrupted, simply repeat the above commands but change `put` to `reput`

 ### Step#6
 **Reboot your computer**, then notify the coordinator that your have completed your contribution.